mattmaniak/jumpy_dot/docs/README.md

 Your mission (as a green) is jumping above enemies (reds).

 #### Requiremets:
+- Python 3 installed.
-- Environment with Python 3 and "stty size" support.
+- Terminal with "stty size" support.

 #### Running and playing:
 - ./jum.py to run,